Resource Center for Innovation in Clinical Nursing Education

 Take a virtual tour through the Jean Johnson Schaefer (BSN, 1950) Resource Center for Innovation in Clinical Nursing Education (RCICNE).
 This state-of-the-art learning lab is one component of the Learning Resources department, which supports the teaching and learning mission of the school.
 The multimedia resource center provides computerized patient care simulations using simulators in a learning environment where nursing students, under the guidance of nursing professors, have the opportunity to

 - Work in a realistic but non-threatening laboratory

 - Refine patient care techniques to better prepare for participation in actual patient care experience

 Resources in the RCICNE include audiovisual materials, computers, reserve readings, equipment, and supplies necessary for teaching and learning selected nursing roles and skills.
-Learning Resources also include instructional design, online course, and audio/visual support for faculty and staff within the school.
+Learning Resources also includes support for instructional design, online and distance-accessible courses, audio/visual and other educational technologies for faculty and staff within the school.
 The RCICNE staff includes a simulation coordinator who works with faculty and students during simulation experiences and also collaborates with interdisciplinary staff at The Simulation Center at Fairbanks Hall, a facility jointly operated by Indiana University School of Medicine, Indiana University School of Nursing, and Indiana University Health.